thementat42/Manganese/docs/01_variables.md

 - a [`type qualifier`](#-type-qualifiers-) provides extra information to the compiler on how the variable should be interpreted and/or stored.
 A type qualifier is optional.
 - `<type>` is one of the [primitive types](#-primitive-types-), a built-in [data structure](/docs/02_data_structures.md) or a [user-defined type](/docs/06_data_encapsulation.md)
 - `variable name` is an identifier to refer to the variable.
 Variable names can contain letters, underscores and numbers (but cannot start with numbers).
 - `value` is an optional initial value for the variable.
-If no value is provided, the variable will be [default-initialized](#-default-initialization-)

 Type declarations are required on variables without an initial value.
 Variables with an initial value generally do not require a type declaration, as the compiler will infer which type the variable is.